Project CARS

 Project CARS is a sim racing video game series developed by Slightly Mad Studios and published by Bandai Namco Entertainment.
 The franchise was introduced in 2015 and received a sequel in 2017, followed by Project CARS 3 in 2020.
 Following the acquisition of Codemasters by Electronic Arts, development on the Project CARS series ended in November 2022.

 Games

+Aggregate review scores As of 24 August 2020.